Azure/azure-powershell/experiments/Websites.Experiments/help/New-AzWebAppGrayParam.md

 ```

 ### -AppServicePlan
-The ApPService Plan to use for thsi website.
+The AppService Plan to use for thsi website.
 If not provided, the website will create an app service plan, or join an existing free AppService plan.

 ```yaml
 Type: String